-The Care Quality Commission (CQC) began operating on the 1stApril 2009 and was created to regulate and inspect health and social care services.
+The Care Quality Commission (CQC) began operating on 1st April 2009 and was created to regulate and inspect health and social care services.

-Life before CQC
+Life before the CQC

-Prior to the CQC taking over the regulation of Primary Care Dental Services, NHS Dental Practices would be assessed by Dental Reference Officers (DRO).
-This often involved the DROs observing a dentist at work.
+Prior to the CQC taking over the regulation of Primary Care Dental Services, NHS Dental Practices would be assessed by Dental Reference Officers (DRO), which often involved the DROs observing a dentist at work.

-There was no on-site inspection process by the GDC; dentists, as professionals, were left to ensure they maintained those standards and the majority did, in order to maintain their business and reputation.
+There was no on-site inspection process by the GDC; dentists, as professionals, were left to ensure they maintained those standards, and the majority did in order to maintain their business and reputation.

 However, as with many areas of life, the Government took the view that this additional layer of regulation would benefit the public, in principle creating a more effective and standardised regulation of Primary Care Dental Services.